reserve-protocol/protocol/elder-p0-review.md

 - [x] _nextIssuanceBlockAvailable() - add fractional "how far into the block" metric
 - [ ] (beforeUpdate() calls not actually going through the entire set of mixins)
 - [x] Add `toUint` with enum rounding forwarding the call to floor/ceil/round
-- [ ] Revenue basket dilution composition over time
+- [ ] Revenue basket dilution composition over time -- don't do until we know fractional exponentiation in the new design
+- [ ] RevenueHandler -> RewardHandler

 # DO LATER (or think harder about)
 - [ ] Rehaul how we express the backup DAG / do backups